open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 {{< expand "Show answer">}}
 The progress of development you mean?
 It has not been published for several reasons.
 One is the extra time it takes to publish something.
 Second is people are not used to openly publishing.
 It's a culture change.
 People are growing up, they are more used to share, upload videos, share their life´and their things, but classically it's not like that.
 You just do it when it's perfect enough.
 Another reason might be that the scientific world is competitive.
 You want to publish something when it's done.
 When you have new results.
 If you do it on the way, you risk someone taking over.
 Someone that maybe has more resources and then they publish before you.
 That's a disadvantage for you.
-You wait until you're done.
+You wait until you are done.
 Then you present the last results.
 This documentation part is a lot of extra work, it's optional.
 You need resources for that.
 For example institutions, the tech transfer could be actually a real tech transfer and work for open source projects instead of other things.
 You could have these resources in institutions.
 Then you could have a culture change towards more open and more early open projects.

 We just need to be patient.
 I think that the younger people have it much easier to have it early.
 Many others wait until it's perfect, then it's still difficult to share.